Dodging in and out of other worlds

 Conspiracy theorists certainly have plenty of reasons to be suspicious.
 So was that saucer an impractical US flying machine, or a captured UFO?
 I'd be willing to bet the military denies any knowledge of such a project or even the existence of DE 205.
 In matters of national security, you can't ever be too paranoid.

 If science fiction feeds our urge to guess and probe into the unknown, it can be argued that science fiction has propelled scientific advancement.
 What did the United States and the USSR hope to gain by sending the first cosmonauts and astronauts into space.
 At the time there was no agenda for satellite communication and desktop computers.
+Today, computer maintenance management software (CMMS) can control and maintain an entire factory.
+CMMS can be up in running in your facility quickly and easily.
 Or laboratories for creating perfectly round spheres in anti gravity environment.
 The space race was a chance to prove that either democracy or communism was a better system.
 Who could send the first man into space?
 (USSR) Who could send the first to the moon?
 (US) Who could stay in orbit longest?
 (USSR) This wasn't scientific exploration.
 This was once again a laboratory for social and political concepts.
 This race fueled massive spending which revolutionized communication, miniaturized computers, and of course proved that there really may have been life on Mars.

 Don't get me wrong.
 There were a lot of scientists with valid scientific goals involved in NASA projects.
 But the political will was not typically motivated by these factors.